cloudfour/smashing-mag-sw/README.md

 A work-in-progress demo page for basic functionality can be seen at https://cloudfour.github.io/smashing-mag-sw/.

+**Notes:**
-**Note:** The `https` protocol is required.
+- The `https` protocol is required.
 See [this page](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features) for more info.
+- Be sure to use a [serviceWorker-enabled browser](http://caniuse.com/#feat=serviceworkers).

 ### Running locally